anishts125/anishts125/README.md

 - 🌱 I’m currently learning new things
 - 🎓 Recently completed my graduation
 - 👨‍💻 Looking for a company to start my career
+- 🖥️ My code doesn’t always work, but when it does...
+I don’t know why.🤧

 <!---
 anishts125/anishts125 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.